-We will prove that if \ref{eq-A} is true then the conclusion of the inductive hypothesis is true.
-We use Propositions \ref{trick-pro} and \ref{pro-lsi-rsi-any-closed}.

-First we rewrite the logical implication in \ref{eq-A} by transfering all the ''single' ACs on the lfs.
-Thus, we have again a containment entailment.
-Then we use Proposition \ref{trick-pro} to argue that, as a consequence of implication \ref{eq-A} ), there is a mapping, say $\mu_1$, among the mappings on the rhs of implication \ref{eq-A} , for which all the disjuncts are implied by the lhs of implication \ref{eq-A} except one, say $\mu _1(e^{\beta_1}_{1})$.
-This means, from the way the transformed $Q_1$ is constructed, that there is a rule that computes the fact $I(x_{1})$.
-It also means that the following is true:
+For the inductive step, when we consider any implication as in \ref{eq-A}.
+We rewrite it by transfering $\mu _{m+1}(e^{\beta_1}_{m+1}) \ldots \mu _{m+l}(e^{\beta_1}_{m+l}) $ on the lhs.
+Thus, we have again a containment entailment on which we use Proposition \ref{trick-pro} to argue that, there is a mapping, say $\mu_1$, among the mappings $\mu_1, \ldots, \mu_m$, for which all the conjuncts are implied by the lhs of the rewritten implication \ref{eq-A} except one, say $\mu _1(e^{\beta_1}_{1})$.

-Hence, from the inductive hypothesis, we conclude that the following facts are computed: $I(x_{m+1}), I(x_{m+2}), ...., I(x_1).$ The new fact, $I(x_1)$, is computed because: For each $ac_i$ in $\mu_1(\beta_1)$ and for $e_j$ associated with an already computed fact and which uses variables in $\mu_1(\beta_1)$ the following is true: $\beta_2\Rightarrow ac_i \vee e_j$.
-Thus, we conclude from the computation of the new fact and from equation \ref{eq-B.4} that there are mappings of which $l+1$ are used to compute facts and the implication in the inductive hypothesis (i.e., implication \ref{eq-B.4}) is true.
-These (i.e., the corresponding variables of the constants in $ac_i$ and $e_j$) provide the instantiation for the firing of couplings rules that compute all the $I$ facts necessary to fire a mapping rule by the instantiation provided by $\mu_1$.